CABLE-LSM/CABLE/documentation/docs/user_guide/uber_quick_guide.md

 ## In slightly more detail

 The CABLE executable (./cable) is configured via the namelist cable.nml.
-By default the provided cable.nml points to 4-year meteorological forcing from the [Tumbarumba](http://sites.fluxdata.org/AU-Tum/) fluxnet site.
+By default the provided cable.nml points to 4-year meteorological forcing from the [Tumbarumba][fluxnet-tumba] fluxnet site.
 NB: spinning up the model has been switched off in cable.nml (spinup=.FALSE.)

 We say the "serial" version as CABLE does support a parallel configuration as well.